 - Williams, R. O. (1997).
 For Love & Money: A Comprehensive Guide to the Successful Generational Transfer of Wealth.
 San Francisco: Monterey Pacific Publishing.

 - Williams, R. O. (1992).
 Preparing Your Family to Manage Wealth: A Comprehensive Guide to Estate and Succession Planning, and to Building a Family Team.
 Marina, CA: Monterey Pacific Institute.

 - Williams, R. O. & Preisser V. (2003).
 Preparing Heirs: Five Steps to a Successful Transitions of Family Wealth and Values.
 San Francisco, CA: Robert D. Reed Publishers.

-SunTrust Private Wealth Management is a marketing name used by SunTrust Bank, SunTrust Banks Trust Company (Cayman) Ltd., SunTrust Delaware Trust Company, SunTrust Investment Services, Inc., SunTrust Advisory Services, Inc., each of which are affiliates of SunTrust Banks, Inc. Banking and trust products and services, including investment management products and services, are provided by SunTrust Bank and SunTrust Delaware Trust Company.
+SunTrust Private Wealth Management is a marketing name used by SunTrust Bank, SunTrust Banks Trust Company (Cayman) Limited, SunTrust Delaware Trust Company, SunTrust Investment Services, Inc., SunTrust Advisory Services, Inc., and GFO Advisory Services, LLC which are each affiliates of SunTrust Banks, Inc. Banking and trust products and services, including investment management products and services, are provided by SunTrust Bank and SunTrust Delaware Trust Company.
 Securities and insurance (including annuities) are offered by SunTrust Investment Services, Inc., a SEC registered broker-dealer, member FINRA, SIPC, and a licensed insurance agency.
 Investment advisory services are offered by SunTrust Advisory Services, Inc., a SEC registered investment adviser.
 GFO Advisory Services, LLC is a SEC registered investment adviser that provides investment advisory services to a group of private investment funds and other non-investment advisory services to affiliates.